JavaScript is required

 • feeling safe – having sex without pressure or fear

-• understanding – being sober and drug-free, being awake and in control, and not having a mental or physical disability that’s so severe that it prevents you from understanding what’s going on
+• understanding – being sober and drug-free, being awake and in control.
+This means not having a mental or physical disability that’s so severe that it prevents you from understanding what’s going on

 • not being from the same family – this includes half siblings and step siblings.